AndrewEllis93/Print-Tuning-Guide/README.md

 **Print Settings:**
 - **40+% Infill**\
-    We need sparse infill rather than 100% solid infill, to remove the first layer squish from impacting the top layer.
+    We need sparse infill rather than 100% solid infill, to remove the first layer squish from impacting the top layer. \
-    We still need enough to adequately support the top layers.*
+    We still need enough to adequately support the top layers.
 - **120% Infill [Line Width](#a-note-about-line-width)** \
-    This just increases infill density over my normal settings, which are thicker for reducing print times.
+    This increases infill density if you usually run thicker infill than this.
 - **100% Top Layer [Line Width](#a-note-about-line-width)**\
     This is more subject to interpretation, but I find 100% to have good results.
 - **5 Top Layers**\
     This ensures that we have adequate support for the surface layer.
 - **Monotonic (filled)** top infill pattern\
     Make sure that this is not set to "ironing".
 If not available, use rectalinear or "lines" instead (depends on slicer).
-- **20-30mm/s Solid & Top Infill Speed**\
+- **30mm/s Solid & Top Solid Infill Speed***\
     This helps to remove pressure advance as a variable.
-The faster we go, the more pressure advance will impact our results.
+The faster we go, the more pressure advance will impact our results.\
+    <sup>\* If your pressure advance is well tuned, you *can* print these at your normal print speeds, but keep in mind it can throw off your results if not.</sup>
 - **High Fan Speed**\
     As these are only small objects, we need to ensure they have enough cooling so that the top layers don't sag.